Beach-Inspired DIY Framed Canvas Art

-5. Give Your Canvas a Professional Canvas Texture with Mod Podge.
+Step 6.
+Give Your Canvas a Professional Canvas Texture with Mod Podge

 I should probably make this step a whole different post, but for now I’ll include it in this post.
-I tried a tip that I got from my friend Tasha at Designer Trapped in a Lawyer’s Body.
+I tried a tip that I got from my friend Tasha at Kaleidoscope Living.

 I love how mine turned out and it camouflages any small bubbles that happened when I put the print on the canvas.
 It also keeps the sheen from being shiny and reflective.
 The matte sheen lends itself to a more textured, beachy look.
 I love how it turned out!

 So, you just brush a layer of matte Mod Podge on the top of your print.

 Then press a blank canvas on top of the Mod Podge.
 Press it down really well and then pick it up slowly to keep the canvas pattern on it.
 Pick it up straight up and don’t move it around, or else the canvas texture will look smeared.